-- Patients should not come to the hospital unless requiring emergency attention.
+- Patients should not come to the hospital unless they require emergency attention.

-- Pregnant patients with no obstetrical issues or complaints should go directly to the Emergency Department and not come to the Family Birthing Centre triage.
+- Pregnant patients with no obstetrical problems or complaints should go directly to the Emergency Department and not come to triage at the Family Birthing Centre.

 Visiting policy during the COVID-19 pandemic

 Visitors are not allowed to accompany the patient to their appointments (partners, children, and other support persons are not permitted).